Ready to Mix Products

 - Spray the tea onto the plants and the soil about every two to three weeks

-Compost teas contain helpful microorganisms and supplements that have properties of mild-acting fungicides, and they also control different infections transmitted by bugs.
-This homemade remedy, while inexpensive, is time consuming and less effective than the SNS natural fungicide products.
+Compost teas contain helpful microorganisms and supplements that have properties of mild-acting fungicides, and compost teas also control different infections transmitted by bugs.
+The homemade remedy of compost, while inexpensive, is time consuming and less effective than the SNS natural fungicide products.